 7. How frequently do you receive recognition from your manager?

 When employees receive daily recognition from their managers, it leads to a decrease in turnover, employees are happier and more engaged, and trust in the company and their manager increases.
 Employee recognition should be a part of your company’s culture.

 Research has found 69% of employees would work harder if they felt their efforts were appreciated.
-When employees go without recognition for a couple weeks, morale and productivity will drop.
-Don’t miss the mark, encourage and recognize your employee’s work on a daily basis.
+When employees go without recognition for a couple of weeks, morale and productivity will drop.
+Don’t miss the mark, encourage, and recognize your employee’s work on a daily basis.
 Say “thank you”, use a points system that rewards extra vacation time, give them a gift in front of all the employees, throw an office party, share a post on social media, and anything else you feel is appropriate to show your employees their hard work hasn’t gone by unnoticed.

 8. How would you rate your company as a great place to work on a scale of 1-10?